breiti78/craftbeerpiLCD/README.md

                     	of kettles starting with 1.
                     	Default is kettle 1.

-If no brewing process is running it will show Craftbeer-Version, Brewery name, IP adress and date/time
+If no brewing process is running the LCD Display will show Craftbeer-Version, Brewery name, IP adress and date/time

 ## Installation